CS340-21/oss/gander23.md

 Sprint 3 - The vulnerability has not been solved as when I compared the file in the instance to the vulnerability fix I noticed the changes were not added to the file.

-Sprint 4&5 - I was able to make the patch for this Instance but I was unable to clone the repo, when I attempted to do so Iw as met with the following error "fatal: unable to checkout working tree
+Sprint 4/5 - I was able to make the patch for this Instance but I was unable to clone the repo, when I attempted to do so I was met with the following error "fatal: unable to checkout working tree
 warning: Clone succeeded, but checkout failed."

+Sprint 6: I was unable to do add a pull request due to the error described in the last sprint, so it was impossible to add any contributions to get my pull request accepted.

 Instance 978: